Let this sink in: You’ll never experience Christmas with your kids at this age again…ever.

 TWO POOLS

 When we were not enjoying Stone Mountain Christmas, we were playing at the hotel.
 We played at both the indoor and outdoor pools (both are heated!) and hot tubs.
-The boys also enjoyed a round of over-sized chess next to the pool.
+The boys also enjoyed a round of oversized chess next to the pool.

 RESTAURANTS